Farming and Wildlife

 Oxfordshire’s farmland is home to at least 11 types of Priority Habitat ,with lowland semi-natural grassland among the most threatened of these.
 Managed sensitively and holistically, farmland can support a wide range of plants, butterflies and moths, invertebrates, birds, small mammals, amphibian and reptile species, while provisioning for us with a range of benefits from food production to clean water.

-For more information about Oxfordshire’s agriculture download this extract from the State of Nature 2017 report
+For more information about Oxfordshire’s agriculture download this extract from the State of Nature 2017 report and take a look at our Farming focused newsletter.

 Learn more about the role these vital habitats play for biodiversity: